gamesbook/pyprototypr/docs/customised_shapes.rst

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page - a small A8 "business card" size - for cross-reference.
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page - which is a small A8 "business card" size - for cross-reference.
 In addition, the default line width (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images.

 A number of examples also used the `Common` command - this allows shared properties to be defined once and then used by any number of shapes.